 Our partners BIS Training Solutions are, in our opinion, the best providers of online safety training courses in Canada.
 We’ve been working with BIS since March 2012 and we are completely happy with the service they provide.

 It might be that your first aid certification hasn’t yet expired but you don’t feel confident in your skills and would like a refresher or you maybe you need to do a WHMIS course or H2S.
-Whether you’re looking for Confined Space Entry, Firefighting, Ground Disturbance, Fall Protection, Safe Slinging and Rigging, First Aid, Transportation of Dangerous Goods, WHMIS, Wilderness Awareness, or many other safety courses, you will likely find them on The SafetyNET.
+Whether you’re looking for Confined Space Entry, Firefighting, Ground Disturbance, Fall Protection, Safe Slinging and Rigging, First Aid, Transportation of Dangerous Goods, WHMIS, Wilderness Awareness, or many other safety courses, you will likely find them in our Online Course Library.

 As a citizen of Canada and resident of BC you are protected by the Good Samaritan Act.